Portland Premises Liability

 Experienced representation for injury victims in Oregon and Washington

-At Philbrook Law Office, we’ve earned the respect of former clients, insurance companies, and defense lawyers for our personal dedication to our clients and our impressive record of success.
+At Philbrook Law, we’ve earned the respect of former clients, insurance companies, and defense lawyers for our personal dedication to our clients and our impressive record of success.
 We understand the unique challenges involved when failing lawsuits against property owners such as determining who is responsible and that the property owner knew or should have known of the dangers.
 Please call us or use our contact form to schedule a free consultation.
 We represent premises liability victims in Oregon and Washington state on a contingency fee basis.